notaurieh/dvm.sh/README.md

 | macOS     | Yep!      |
 | Windows   | Nope      |

 *\*DVM supports BSD just fine, but Discord doesn't.
-Because of that, you'll likely have to use the compatibility layer.*
+Because of that, it is likely that you'll have to use the compatibility layer.*

 ## Roadmap
 - [ ] Script clean-up